Working Remotely: Advice for Organisations and Staff

 The National Cyber Security Centre (NCSC) is co-ordinating closely with our partner agencies to prepare for the possible cybersecurity impacts of a COVID-19 outbreak in New Zealand.
 This document has been compiled to help organisations think about the cybersecurity risks that arise when staff need to work from remote locations.
 We’ve provided a series of recommendations that can be used as a starting point in addressing these risks.

-The NCSC has observed an increase in malicious cyber activity seeking to exploit public concern surrounding COVID-19.
+The NCSC is aware of malicious cyber activity seeking to exploit public concern surrounding COVID-19.
 It’s important to note that remote access solutions may be specific targets of cyber criminals and other hostile actors.

 Cybersecurity Advice for Organisations

 Organisations planning a capability for staff to work remotely, or planning to increase the number of their staff who currently do so, should consider the cybersecurity implications of these arrangements.
 The NCSC recommends taking the following steps:

 - Maintain an awareness of the risks and mitigations associated with flexible worksite arrangements.

 - Be aware that bring your own device (BYOD) solutions utilised by staff may not have the same protections as corporate devices.